energy changes between two subsequent iterations

 h_solution[ixyz] = md.linearmixing * h_solution[ixyz] + (1.0-md.linearmixing) * h_solution_old[ixyz];

-Here there is subtle issue: what should be treated as the solution vector: densities of potentials?
-In principle, this should not matter, but in practice, it turns out that converges properties depend on this choice.
-For this reason W-SLDA toolkit provided a tag in the input file that can be used to select meaning of the solution vector:
+Here, there is a subtle issue: what should be treated as the solution vector: densities of potentials?
+In principle, this should not matter, but in practice, it turns out that convergent properties depend on this choice.
+For this reason W-SLDA toolkit provided a tag in the input file that can be used to selectthe meaning of the solution vector:

 mixingtype p # 'd' - mix densities, 'p' - mix potentials (default)

-Our tests show that typically the algorithm converges faster when potentials are used for the mixing procedure.
-However, we found (rare) cases where mixing of densities provides better efficiency.
+Our tests show that the algorithm typically converges faster when potentials are used in the mixing procedure.
+However, we found (rare) cases where mixing densities improves efficiency.

 Disabling mixing in the first iteration